Student interview: Isaiah Ramos

-Isaiah Ramos was a recent summer intern from The University of Texas Rio Grande Valley.
-He worked in the laboratory of Dr. David Johnson the SPCR.
-Science Park is currently the primary home for the MD Anderson Department of Epigenetics and Molecular Carcinogenesis, which also has faculty laboratories at MD Anderson in Houston.
+Isaiah Ramos was a summer intern from The University of Texas Rio Grande Valley who worked in the EMC laboratory of Dr. David Johnson.
+His remarks were recorded prior to the Department moving from the Science Park Campus in Smithville to the South Campus of MD Anderson in Houston.

 About the Program

 The Summer Program in Cancer Research (SPCR) is funded by the National Cancer Institute and hosted by the Department of Epigenetics and Molecular Carcinogenesis of The University of Texas MD Anderson Cancer Center.
 The research strengths of the department include: cancer genetics and epigenetics; chromatin structure and transcriptional regulation; DNA repair and genome integrity; programed cell death; immunology; and computational biology.
-Department laboratories are located at the main campus of MD Anderson in Houston and at the Virginia Harris Cockrell Cancer Research Center, Science Park campus, in Smithville, Texas.
+Department laboratories are located on both the North and South campuses of MD Anderson.
 In both locations, students will have access to state-the-art resources and knowledgeable staff while performing cutting-edge cancer research.

 - The laboratory environment at MD Anderson provides a broad range of challenging basic research projects.
 Students learn lab safety practices and techniques for gathering, analyzing and presenting scientific data.